i-mwangi/mantle/api/README.md

 npx tsx api/server.ts
 ```

-The server will start on port 3001 by default, or the port specified in the `FARMER_VERIFICATION_API_PORT`
+The server will start on port 3001 by default, or the port specified in the `